solvaholic/solvaholic/README.md

 **I learn by doing and understanding.** If you want me to learn or do something, make it interactive and help me see how it will help solve a problem I care about.

 **I don’t multitask.** If you have my attention, you have all of it.
-Remember: With great power comes great responsibility.

 **I’m a solvaholic.** I need a problem to solve in much the same way an alcoholic needs a drink and a junky needs more junk.